Gravity-Rail/railbot/README.md

 ### Run rvis

-Before running rvis or any other commands, first run `micromamba activate marvin`.
+Before running rvis or any other commands, first run `micromamba activate railbot`.

 Then, to run rvis2: